kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   be possible that EvictionRequest will be extended for other resources than pods (e.g. PVCs), which could result in name conflicts.
 For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) alternatives section.
-- `.spec.podRef` should be set to fully identify the pod.
+- `.spec.target.podRef` should be set to fully identify the pod.
 The name and the UID should be specified to ensure that we do not evict a pod with the same name that appears immediately after the previous pod is removed.
 - `.spec.heartbeatDeadlineSeconds` should be set to a reasonable value.
 It is recommended to leave